jaanga/jaanga.github.io/outer-space/readme.md

 ## Top Features

-_Would like to write about what we are doing?
+_Would you like to write about what we are doing?
 Here is some text you can copy and paste to help get you going._

 * Access that is free and easy to gigabytes of data from NASA and other sources that is otherwise highly inaccessible
 * Learn from dozens of short, easy JavaScript scripts